YetiForceCompany/YetiForceDoc/docs/3-administrator-guides/16-automation/2-cron/README.md

 ---
 title: CRON | Scheduler
-description: Deatails on CRON and how to enable it in YetiForce.
+description: Details on CRON and how to enable it in YetiForce.
 keywords:
   - CRON
   - enable